wp-plugins/powerpress/readme.txt

 * Podcast Channels can now be associated with specific Custom Post Types of type 'post'.
 * Added option to upload/change HTML5 audio and video play icons.
 Video play icon must be 60 x 60 pixels in size.
 Audio play icon has no size restrictions.

+= 2.0.5 =
+* Released on 8/??/2011
+* Fixed bug with ID3 tag writing feature not functioning correctly.
+(Thanks Dave from [School of Podcasting](http://www.schoolofpodcasting.com) for reporting the problem)

 = 2.0.4 =
 * Released on 8/23/2011